dhisana-ai/gtm-ai-tools/docs/flyio_setup.md

      ```bash
      fly launch
      ```
    - Accept the defaults to create a new application.
-The command uses the existing `fly.toml` file and provisions a small machine.
+When prompted for a region, choose `iad` to deploy in the US&nbsp;East.
+The command uses the existing `fly.toml` file (which sets `primary_region = "iad"`) and provisions a small machine.

 3. **Add the required secrets**
    - Set the four mandatory environment variables: